rodrigovcesar/example-c--project/README.md

 order using some sorting algorithm.
 I generated the models from database using Entity Framework and added in them the method “CompareTo” to use with QuickSort algorithm.

-Although the application is in Portuguese, I hope this may be able to show I have some knowledge.